martin-svk/dot-files/README.md

 ## NEOVIM / VIM

 I am primary using [neovim](http://neovim.org/) which is about to hit it's first public release (version 0.1).
-Below are the most interesting parts of my [n]vimrc file.
+Below are the most interesting parts of my neovim configuration file.

 ### Plugins